Trainers that have inspired me...

 Lisa Houghton ~ WAKO Pro & ISKA World Champion

 I met Lisa in Thailand whilst training at Jitty's, at first glance I thought nothing of her.
 Lisa was this small, beautiful, blonde lady.
 Not the sort of thing I wanted to spend to much time thinking about whilst trying to train.
 Over the next couple of weeks I managed to bump into Lisa a few times at the camp, although we never spoke, the impression she made has never gone away.
-With all odds against a women achieving anything in Thai Boxing, Lisa's overwhelming success has left me to understand - That if you believe, you will achieve.
+With all odds against a women achieving anything in Muay Thai, Lisa's overwhelming success has left me to understand - That if you believe, you will achieve.

 Ramba ~ 'Mr M16'